brandtrock/poetry/raven.md

 From my books surcease of sorrow-sorrow for the lost Lenore-- For the rare and radiant maiden whom the angels call Lenore-- Nameless here for evermore.

+And the silken sad uncertain rustling of each purple curtain Thrilled me--filled me with fantastic terrors never felt before